Former X Factor star Rebecca Ferguson issues public complaint to Ofcom

 The Liverpool-born soul singer finished in second place on the seventh season of the ITV singing competition in 2010.

-In recent years, she has been vocal about her negative experiences as a contestant on the programme, as well as her frustrations with the wider music industry.
+In recent years, she has been vocal about her negative experiences as a contestant on the programme, which was produced by Thames and Syco, as well as her frustrations with the wider music industry.

 On Wednesday (7 June), Ferguson shared a screenshot of an email she sent to Ofcom, the broadcasting regulator, regarding her concerns about the treatment of contestants on The X Factor.
 The artist claimed that her words ultimately went unheeded.